Meet The Team

 Luis Nuñez

-Luis was born and raise in Mérida Yucatán in the middle of a family dedicated to archeology, art, culture, and teaching.
-He study a career of tour guide between 1991 and 1994 with acreditation of the University of Yucatán and the Secretary of tourism of México.
-He has been tour guiding in almost all México and other countries.
-His hobbies: Music, Mountain bike and diverse sports like olimpic lifting weights and martial arts, where he won several medals.
-He has been working with Gerónimo Travel (Road Scholar) since 2001-2002.
-Enjoying the history and the nature of his home land and the Mayan Culture.
+Luis was born and raised in Mérida, Yucatán, and grew up in a family dedicated to archeology, art, culture, and teaching.
+He studied to become a tour guide from 1991 to 1994 and earned accreditations from the University of Yucatán and México's Secretary of Tourism.
+He has led guided tours in almost all of México, as well as other countries.
+His hobbies include music, mountain biking, and various sports — especially Olympic weightlifting and martial arts, in which he has won several medals.
+He has been with Gerónimo Travel (Road Scholar) since 2001-2002, sharing his deep knowledge of Mexico’s history and natural environment, as well as his enduring passion for Mayan culture.

 .png)